sjfoz1019/307backend/README.md

 #### PUT
     Updates campaign with fields recieved in body.
 Required fields same as POST /campaigns.
 #### DELETE
-    Deletes the campaign with the specified id. *TODO: What happens to the ads?*
+    Deletes the campaign with the specified id.
+    *TODO: What happens to the ads?*

+### TODO: I need a better understanding of how campaigns and ads relate.
+Are ads always tied to a campaign?
+In that case, it makes sense to always access them through the campaign.
+Can one ad be associated with multiple campaigns?
+This scenario seems likely, but upon more thought seems difficult to implement.
+What follows is my best guess for now...
+### /campaigns/{id}/ads
+#### GET
+    Returns a list of all ads associated with the specified campaign.
+Data returned for each ad is equivalent to GET /campaigns/{c_id}/ads/{a_id}
+#### POST
+    Creates a new ad under the given campaign.
+Required fields:
+    - TODO

+### /campaigns/{c_id}/ads/{a_id}
+#### GET

 ## Resources for Analysis and Statistics
 **Not Implemented**